You can’t put all your eggs in one basket anymore.

 However, if you don’t understand things like targeted email marketing, it may be best to brush up before things get too complex.

-You may be thinking that this type of marketing sounds like a lot of hassle.
+You may be thinking that cross-channel marketing sounds like a lot of hassle.

 It’d be great if you could just keep on doing what you’re doing without any worries of a complete digital marketing strategy overhaul.